 Preparing for LASIK Surgery

 Prior to the day of your surgery, your surgeon will prescribe anti-inflammatory and antibiotic eye drops.
 When used as directed, these drops will help to ensure that your eyes are free from infection and irritation at the time of your surgery.
-It is also important that you arrange adequate post-operative care.
-Patients who undergo LASIK surgery at our LASIK Center can recover afterward in our LASIK suite.
-All patients who undergo surgery should arrange a ride home, and plan only light activities for the days after the procedure.
-While most patients experience clear vision within 24 hours, some blurriness and glaring may occur.
+All patients who undergo surgery should arrange a ride home.

 Arriving for Surgery